Chapter 2. Overview of the Cluster Samples Operator

 The Cluster Samples Operator, which operates in the openshift namespace, installs and updates the Red Hat OpenShift Service on AWS image streams and Red Hat OpenShift Service on AWS templates.

-• Starting from Red Hat OpenShift Service on AWS 4.16, the Cluster Samples Operator is deprecated.
-No new templates, samples, or non-Source-to-Image (Non-S2I) image streams will be added to the Cluster Samples Operator.
+• The Cluster Samples Operator is deprecated.
+No new templates, samples, or non-Source-to-Image (Non-S2I) image streams are added to the Cluster Samples Operator.
 However, the existing S2I builder image streams and templates will continue to receive updates until the Cluster Samples Operator is removed in a future release.
 S2I image streams and templates include:

 • Ruby